MSFT-UK-Demo/containerapps-api-techspresso/README.md

 2. Using a browser or an HTTP client make an HTTP Get request to https://(container-app-url)/weatherforecast/cairo.
 This will return number of data points and highest temperature recorded for this city.
 Try submitting more POST requests to this city and other cities.

-Note: Every city here is represented as a Virtual Actor
+Note: Every city here is represented as a Virtual Actor.